COVID-19: Rishi Sunak unveils 'Bounce Back Loan Scheme' for UK's small businesses

-UK's Indian-origin finance minister Rishi Sunak on Monday unveiled a 100 per cent state-backed 'Bounce Back Loan Scheme' for the country's small businesses to help them tide through the coronavirus pandemic lockdown.
-The UK Chancellor of the Exchequer told the House of Commons that the new fast-track finance scheme, to open from next Monday, would help bolster the existing package of support available to crisis-hit UK businesses.
+UK's finance minister Rishi Sunak has unveiled a 100 percent state-backed 'Bounce Back Loan Scheme' for the country's small businesses to help them tide through the coronavirus pandemic lockdown.
+The Indian-origin UK Chancellor of the Exchequer on Monday told the House of Commons that the new fast-track finance scheme, to open from next Monday, would help bolster the existing package of support available to crisis-hit UK businesses.
 Under the scheme, qualifying small businesses can apply online to borrow between 2,000 pounds and 50,000 pounds as interest-free loans for the first 12 months.

 "Our smallest businesses are the backbone of our economy and play a vital role in their communities.
 This new rapid loan scheme will help ensure they get the finance they need quickly to help survive this crisis," Sunak said.
 "This is in addition to business grants, tax deferrals, and the job retention scheme, which are already helping to support hundreds of thousands of small businesses," he said.

 Firms will be able to access these loans through a network of accredited lenders.
-The government will work with lenders to ensure loans delivered through this scheme are advanced as quickly as possible and agree a low standardised level of interest for the remaining period of the loan..
+The government will work with lenders to ensure loans delivered through this scheme are advanced as quickly as possible and agree on a low standardized level of interest for the remaining period of the loan.

 - READ MORE ON: